Skip Navigation Links www.nws.noaa.gov

 Reporting sites include AWC, FAA CWSUs, and international centers.
 If flagged for deficiency, check a sampling of AWIPS pils nnnPIR000 where nnn is the node identifier, or a sampling of UBUS bulletins in FADD.
 Then query TOC Tech Control for any line troubles from FAA, WMSCR, Leesburg, etc.

-ASDAR (Automated AMDAR format ASDAR/ACARS aircraft data):
+AMDAR (Automated AMDAR format ASDAR/ACARS aircraft data):

 Flow path: GTS data from Exeter (Bracknell) => NWSTG -- TNC => CCS

 These data are received from Exeter and are the European counterparts of the ACARS data described above.
-If flagged for deficiency, check bulletin headers UD(EU,AS,NT,NA,AF)02 EGGR and IUAD01 EGGR in FADD.
+If flagged for deficiency, check bulletin headers UD(EU|AS|NT|NA|AF)02 EGRR and IUAD01 EGRR in FADD.
 NCEP normally receives 30 to 40 such bulletins per hour.
 If indeed no or few recent bulletins, contact TOC Tech Control, and TOC will probably contact Exeter to discuss and resolve the problem.
 The E-AMDAR system (EADAS1 and backup EADAS2) at Exeter processes these bulletins.
 Data loss may result when migrating flow from primary to backup or vise versa.
 Stewart Taylor and Bruce Truscott are the E-ADAS specialists at Exeter.

 RECCO (Flight level reconnaissance data):